Iandiehard/diag-client-lib/README.md

 - DoIP
 - UDS

-The main advantage of Diagnostic Client library is that you can open multiple conversation(tester instance) for diagnosing multiple ECU at same time.
+Diagnostic Client library supports opening multiple conversation(tester instance) for sending diagnostic request to multiple ECU at same time.

-You can check section [how to use diag-client-lib](#how-to-use-diag-client-lib) for more details
+Public api's can be found in [include](diag-client-lib/appl/include) to understand the usage of Diagnostic Client library,

 ## Get Started